MLAOPDX/monkeytale/README.md

 ### Plugin
 Anyone could write a plugin and make it available through PyPI and Monkeytale could make use of it.
 How Monkeytale knows which plugins to use without configuration remains a challenge to be conquered.

-- Navigate to any named story component
+- Generate ToDoTree configuration in .vscode/settings.json to help navigate story structure
 - Generate Markdown of each manuscript
 - Generate flow chart of scenes across PoV characters for each manuscript
-- Generate Markdown for all characters
+- Generate Markdown of backstory

 ## Dismissed Functionality
 - Advice on how to improve or correct the writing